Magnetohydrodynamic Simulation Code CANS+: Assessments and Applications: Code Assessments

 where $\beta_0$ is the ratio of the thermal pressure to the magnetic pressure, and $p = \rho T/\gamma$.
 The magnetic field has only the $x$-component ($B_x$) with strength given by the plasma beta $\beta_0$.
 The spacial length, velocity, and time were normalized to the scale height $H_0$, the sound speed $C_{s0}$ at $y=0$, and the transit time $H_0/C_{s0}$, respectively.
 Other quantities such as $g$, $\rho$, $p$, $T$, and $B_x$ were normalized to $C_{s0}^2/H_0$, $\rho_0$, $\rho_0C_{s0}^2$, $C_{s0}^2/(\gamma/m)$, and $\sqrt{\rho_0C_{s0}^2}$, respectively.
 We adopted $\gamma=1.05$, $g_0=1.47$, $H_g=5.0$, $H_t=0.5$, $y_0=10.0$, $T_0=1$, $T_1=25$, and $\beta_0=1.0$.

 With these initial configurations, we added a perturbation to $V_x$ in an antisymmetric form with respect to the $y=0$ plane as

 where $y_2=4.0$ and $y_3=1.0$ restricted the perturbation in $1.0 \le |y| \le 4.0$, and $H_{pt}=0.5$. $\lambda=7.5\pi$ was chosen so that the wavelength of the applied perturbation corresponded to the fastest growing mode of the Parker instability under the present initial conditions (figure \ref{fig:Parker}(a)).
 A benchmark test was conducted in a simulation domain of $-7.5\pi \le x \le 7.5\pi$ and $-15\pi \le y \le 15\pi$ with the periodic boundary condition in the $x$-direction and the free boundary condition in the $y$-direction.
-The scale height $H_0$ was resolved by $20/\pi$ cells ($300 \times 600$ cells).
+The scale height $H_0$ was resolved by $20/\pi$ cells corresponding to the total number of cells of $300 \times 600$.

-Figure \ref{fig:Parker}(b) shows the time evolution of the Fourier amplitude of the initial perturbation ($m=2$).
+Figure \ref{fig:Parker}(b) shows the time evolution of the Fourier amplitude of the initial perturbation of the fastest growing mode.
 We found that the most unstable mode grew exponentially until $t=50$ at a rate expected from the linear analysis (figure \ref{fig:Parker}(a)).

 In the nonlinear stage, magnetic loops were lifted up by the buoyancy force against the magnetic tension force.
 The plasma inside the loops fell down along the field lines creating high-density regions in the footpoints (figure \ref{fig:Parker}(c)).
 The loop-top region therefore became rarefied in the nonlinear stage.
-Usual finite volume methods based on the conservative form of the MHD equations eventually result in disastrous numerical solutions in such a rarefied, low-$\beta$ plasma, but CANS+ successfully solved its evolution in which the mass density and the plasma $\beta$ decreased down to $\sim 10^{-5}$ and $\sim 10^{-3}$ (figure \ref{fig:Parker}(c) and \ref{fig:Parker}(d)), respectively, in the late nonlinear stage by virtue of the prescriptions presented in subsection \ref{stability}.
+Usual finite volume methods based on the conservative form of the MHD equations eventually result in disastrous numerical solutions in such a rarefied, low-$\beta$ plasma, but CANS+ successfully solved its evolution in which the mass density and the plasma $\beta$ decreased down to $\sim 10^{-5}$ and $\sim 10^{-3}$ (figures \ref{fig:Parker}(c) and \ref{fig:Parker}(d)), respectively, in the late nonlinear stage by virtue of the prescriptions presented in subsection \ref{stability}.